UnionOfRAD/manual/en/advanced-tasks/etags.md

 **Embrace the web!**

 Web caching is both simple and complex.
-Beauty lies in complexities that come from a well thought through concepts.
-Their coherence allows you to master them and get that thing right.
 As we don't want to put the cart before the horse, we start simple first.
 This article assumes that you have a basic understanding of HTTP and applies several simplifications.
 A full list is presented is presented at the end to give additional pointers for further reading.

 ## Entity Tags